-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+Services that are covered for you What you must pay when you get these services ordered by a primary care provider.
+We cover these tests once every 12 months or at certain times during pregnancy.
+We also cover up to 2 individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office. counseling for STIs preventive benefit.
+Services to treat kidney disease \$0 copay for Medicare- Covered services include:Kidney disease education services to teach kidney care and covered kidney disease education services.
+Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.
-Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) \$0 copay for Medicare-covered kidney disease education services. \$0 copay for Medicare-covered outpatient renal dialysis treatments.
-See "Inpatient Hospital Care" for cost shares applicable to inpatient dialysis treatments. \$0 copay for Medicare-covered self-dialysis training. \$0 copay for each Medicare-covered home dialysis equipment.
-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." \$0 copay for Medicare-covered home support services. \$0 copay for each Medicare-covered dialysis supplies.
-Prior authorization may be required.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) \$0 copay for Medicare-covered outpatient renal dialysis treatments.
+See "Inpatient Hospital Care" for cost shares applicable to inpatient dialysis treatments. \$0 copay for Medicare-covered self-dialysis training. \$0 copay for each Medicare-covered home Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." dialysis equipment. \$0 copay for Medicare- covered home support services. \$0 copay for each Medicare-covered dialysis supplies.